bmitch/churn-php/README.md

  - php
  - inc

+# This list is used only if there is no argument when running churn.
+# Default: <empty>
+directoriesToScan:
+ - src
+ - tests/

 # The version control system used for your project.
 # Accepted values: fossil, git, mercurial, subversion, none
 # Default: git
  vcs: git

+# The path of the cache file.
+It doesn't need to exist before running churn.
+# Disabled if null.
+# Default: null
+ cachePath: .churn.cache
  ```

 If a `churn.yml` file is omitted or an individual setting is omitted the default values above will be used.